A Quick Guide To Menthon-Saint-Bernard

 There are plenty of walking and cycling routes that pass through Menthon-St-Bernard.
 The main cycling route goes the full length of the lake and is one of France’s most popular cycle routes.
 The opposite side of the lake is the most pleasant as there’s a dedicated cycle path that stretches from Annecy to Albertville and includes an ancient railway tunnel for cyclists only!
 The walk between Veyrier-du-Lac and Menthon-St-Bernard takes around 45 minutes, while the mountain side trails that stretch beyond the castle and through the mountains and forests are anything from under an hour to a full days hike.
 It’s easier enough to join the trails from the village centre.

-Above: the trail leading from the castle of Menthon-St-Bernard towards Talloires.
+Above: the hiking trail leading from the castle of Menthon-St-Bernard towards Talloires.
 And the view out to the lake and mountains from the trails above Menthon-St-Bernard.
 Below: a view to the castle from the route des côtes and the leafy Château path.

-The Old Town Of Menthon-St-Bernard
+Menthon-St-Bernard Old Town

-The very centre of Menthon-St-Bernard is small but delightful with old architecture, little backstreets leading into the hills and delighful views of the lake.
+The centre of Menthon-St-Bernard is small but delightful with old architecture, little backstreets leading into the hills and delighful views of the lake.
 The big sights are the Castle (Château de Menthon-Saint-Bernard), the Palace De Menthon and the jagged peak of La Tournette high above the village.
 It’s just a few minutes to the castle and the palace from the old town, and there are some gorgeous spots by the lake for anyone looking for somwhere to relax.

 There isn’t much to do in the old town but walk, enjoy the ambience and stop of for a quick drink or bite to eat when walking or cycling around the lake.
 But in terms of sights there’s the pretty church, the mayor’s office and a collection of pretty houses and villas.